Origamijr/CapitalistManifestoDesu/src/assets/markdown/home/about.md

 <img src="assets/images/portrait.png" alt="me" width="30%" height="YYY" class="center"/>

+***I'm so sorry for being outdated.
+I promise to redo this site entirely sometime within the next year***

 ## Introduction

 Hi.
 Welcome to my site.
 Forgive the poor design as I am quite a novice at web development.
 Regardless, I am a big fan of the DIY mentality, so I thought I'd have a go at building from scratch (using Angular as a framework).